It really does take a village!

 Duke University provided an academic and athletic experience that I will never forget.
 Kevin Jermyn, my collegiate coach, remained patient with my development as an athlete and he always emphasized the importance of the "team experience".
 Jon Amt, my confidante and best friend during my years at duke played a huge role in shaping my life as both an athlete and a person.
 Both Kevin and Jon made me believe that I had the talent to pursue my dreams of becoming a professional athlete.

 Lenny Stein and Lani Green have worked every muscle, tendon, ligament and joint in my body.
 Their magic hands have kept my body healthy and strong as I continue to make extreme demands on it.
 Their nurturing ways have truly made me feel cared for in mind, body and spirit.

 Dan Pfaff, an amazingly gifted coach and biomechanics guru, helped unravel my body so I could fully recover from my injury, and then to perfect my form so that I could be as efficient and powerful as possible.
 His group of athletes welcomed me into their program and kept me motivated when times were really tough.

 Alter-G, in Palo Alto, California, allowed me to utilize their G-Trainer early into my recovery process.
 Their anti gravity treadmill took the fear out of running and enabled me to gradually return to full weight bearing exercise while maintaining my running fitness.
-Tom Allen, a sales associate at Alter-G, is a wonderful friend with a fun-loving personality and he always manages to bring a smile to my face.

 Jim Moriarty, who I had the good fortune of meeting on a 4-hour flight, has been a great friend and a very generous supporter of my running and academic careers.
 Without his help, this website would not be in existence.